NYCPlanning/design/streetscape-version-1-overview.md

 ### Design Token Automation

 We tried to investigate if it would be possible to automate syncing design tokens from Figma to Storybook.
 After some progress, we we're blocked by the hurdle to converting our token json file to typescript to comply with Chakra.
-For more details of this exploration, refer to this [git issue](https://github.com/NYCPlanning/design/issues/34).
+For more details of this exploration, refer to this [git issue](https://github.com/NYCPlanning/design/issues/34) and this [pr](https://github.com/NYCPlanning/design/pull/39) from `design`.

 > ![alt-text](https://github.com/NYCPlanning/design/blob/streetscape-v1/assets/streetscape-v1/design-system-sync.drawio.png)